Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/2-project-setup/+page.md

 }
 ```

 The contracts will be connected by passing the `BagelToken`, or any ERC20 token to the `MerkleAirdrop` constructor.

-Then we can think that our claimer address can form an array of addresseses:
+Then we can add our claimer address into an array of addresses:

 ```js
 address [] claimers;
 ```

-Then we would need a function that checks that the claimer is in the whitelist of claimers and allow him to receive tokens.
+Then we would need a function that checks that the claimer is in this whitelist and allow him to receive tokens.

 ```js
 function claim(address account) external {